 Noon talk on Small Is Necessary: Shared Living on a Shared Planet at Southern Gippsland Sustainable Living Festival, Wonthaggi.
 Signed books available at discount.

 1 MARCH CARLTON

-A discussion between Anitra and Giselle Wilkinson on Small Is Necessary: Shared Living on a Shared Planet took place at New International Bookshop (54 Victoria Street Carlton) on Thursday 1 March at 7pm.
-The dynamic Giselle Wilkinson is a sustainability and eco-collaborative housing expert, having co-founded the National Sustainable Living Festival and Murundaka.
+A conversation between Anitra and Giselle Wilkinson on Small Is Necessary: Shared Living on a Shared Planet at New International Bookshop (54 Victoria Street Carlton) on Thursday 1 March 7pm.
+Dynamic Giselle is a sustainability and eco-collaborative housing expert who co-founded the National Sustainable Living Festival and Murundaka.

 27 FEBRUARY UNIVERSITY OF MELBOURNE

 On the Tuesday 27 February, the University of Melbourne’s Melbourne Sustainable Society Institute Political Economy Reading Group met through lunch to hear a short talk by Anitra and to discuss a reading of Chapter 9 of Small Is Necessary: Shared Living on a Shared Planet.